gerryw1389/gerryw1389.github.io/_posts/2022-10-09-tf-using-flags-for-settings.md

 ### To Resolve:

-1. So option 1 is to use count and check for a condtion to deploy a single resource like shown above:
+1. So `Option 1` is to use count and check for a condtion to deploy a single resource like shown below:

    ```terraform
    module "azure_learning_rg" {